Towards Verifiable and Self-Correcting AI Physicists for Quantum Many-Body Simulations: Results

 In the convergence test, the Scientific verifier adjusts the calculation parameters to ensure numerical convergence has been achieved.
 In scientific simulations, numerical parameters often affect both the validity and the precision of the results.
 Through this step, the Scientific verifier completes the workflow to ensure sound outcomes.

-Due to computational constraints, we conducted the scientific test on a subset of QMB100 consisting of five tasks.
+Due to computational constraints, we conducted the scientific test on a subset of QMP-Bench consisting of five tasks.
 Fig.~\ref{fig:scitest2} presents the scientific test results of four models under the PhysVEC framework, compared to the direct execution of scripts generated by the baselines.
 The execution results are compared to the ground truth, and the number of successfully completed tasks is reported in Fig. 5 (a).
 PhysVEC performs substantially better than both baselines, demonstrating the Scientific verifier's ability to improve the physical validity of the scripts and ensure accurate research results.
-Among the models evaluated, \texttt{Qwen3-Max} achieves the highest number of completed tasks.
 Fig.~\ref{fig:scitest2} (b) shows the cumulative number of tasks completed as a function of scientific test iteration for each model.
-Within the PhysVEC framework, the Scientific verifier iteratively refines the LLM-generated script via rubric tests and physical assertion tests until no physical errors detected.
+Within the PhysVEC framework, the Scientific verifier iteratively refines the LLM-generated script via rubric tests and physical assertion tests until no physical errors are detected.
 As expected, more tasks are successfully completed as iterations proceed.
+It is worth noting that, despite being evaluated on a subset rather than the entire QMP-Bench, the consistent improvements observed across all LLMs here clearly highlight the essential role of the Scientific verifier and its design of physics-informed verifications.

 As a concrete case study, we focused on producing Fig.~1 (a) of Tezuka et al. \cite{PhysRevLett.100.110403}, which depict the ground-state density distributions of interacting electrons confined in a one-dimensional harmonic trap.
 The procedure (driven by \texttt{Qwen3-Max}) is shown in Fig.~\ref{fig:scittest}.
 In this case study, we constructed $6$ physical assertions, as shown in Fig.~\ref{fig:scittest} (a).
 In the PhysVEC pipeline, the Scientific verifier identified several error issues in the rubric test, including an incorrect definition of the harmonic-trap depth and the omission of the rescaling for the computed density, as shown in the left panel of Fig.~\ref{fig:scittest} (b).
 Then the Scientific verifier faithfully adapted the original code according to the assertions, and the results successfully passed all the assertion checks, as shown in the middle panel of Fig.~\ref{fig:scittest} (b).
 Finally, the Scientific verifier increased \texttt{nsweeps} from $40$ to $80$ and monitored the change in the calculated ground-state energy.
 It determined that the simulation had converged and output the results.
 In Fig.~\ref{fig:scittest} (d), we compare the final results of the PhysVEC and other baselines.
 The figure from PhysVEC is almost identical to the ground truth in Fig.~\ref{fig:scittest} (c).
 In the ReAct‑RAG result, the density distribution of the interacting electrons exhibits large oscillations and is not centered in the harmonic trap, indicating that the calculation has not converged.
 In the ReAct result, the electrons are all concentrated in a small region, which is caused by an incorrect harmonic trap depth setting in the code.